intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/Model/tinyllama/README.md

 Right click and select **Update Driver**.
 And then manually select the folder unzipped from the driver.

 ## Example: Predict Tokens using `generate()` API
-In the example [generate.py](./generate.py), we show a basic use case for a Llama2 model to predict the next N tokens using `generate()` API, with IPEX-LLM INT4 optimizations on Intel NPUs.
+In the example [generate.py](./generate.py), we show a basic use case for a tinyllama model to predict the next N tokens using `generate()` API on Intel NPUs.
 ### 1. Install
 #### 1.1 Installation on Windows
 We suggest using conda to manage environment: